rvanlaar/djangorecipe/README.rst

 The recipe supports the following options.

 project
   This option sets the name for your project.
-The recipe will create a basic structure if the project is not already there.

-projectegg
-  Use this instead of the project option when you want to use an egg as the project.
-This disables the generation of the project structure.

 settings
   You can set the name of the settings file which is to be used with